KshitishMule/AiSimpleChatBot/README.md

 pip install -r requirements.txt
 🙌 Contributing
 Contributions are welcome!
 If you have suggestions for improvements, feel free to fork the repo and open a pull request.

-Your Regards
+Yours Regards
+Kshitish Mule
-Kshitish Mule, Dheeraj Malviya
+Dheeraj Malviya